 A critical part of the BSP’s journey has been putting inclusion at the heart of its automation agenda.

 Before the pandemic, automation procurements were typically driven by cost savings, with impact areas such as financial inclusion and consumer protection dropped to a lower-priority.
-Rethinking this prioritization can unlock the most common benefits of automation, while better supporting the underserved communities that are most affected by the pandemic.
+Rethinking this prioritisation can unlock the most common benefits of automation, while better supporting the underserved communities that are most affected by the pandemic.

 Automation is more than cost savings

 Instead of procuring with the primary lens of cost savings, there is an opportunity to prioritize inclusive automation solutions.
 This type of technology should offer machine-understanding of indigenous and mixed languages, and the proven capability to reach bottom-of-the-pyramid consumers via feature phones and messaging apps.
-By adopting localized automation, enterprises have a best method to provide access to historically-marginalized populations, such as those from rural areas and ethnic language groups.
+By adopting localised automation, enterprises have a best method to provide access to historically-marginalised populations, such as those from rural areas and ethnic language groups.

-You might ask, will localized AI be more expensive?
+You might ask, will localised AI be more expensive?
 It could be if contracts are awarded to consulting firms seeing a quick opportunity to multiply their revenue with value-added services.
 However, these vendor options may lack the data required for local-language AI models in countries such as Ghana or the Philippines.
 Also, their business model may not even be designed to guarantee long-term impact outcomes.
 For better alignment, enterprises should look for vendors with the following four attributes:

 1. Software-as-a-service.
 The consultancy model typically has a high upfront cost and a deteriorating service standard over time, unless additional maintenance fees are paid.
 These maintenance fees are either ad-hoc (resulting in potential overruns) or locked-in (resulting in unused but billed hours).
 Instead, the long-term licensing from the SaaS model ensures a reliable service standard with predictable costs, feature upgrades, and software patches, which ultimately results in better customer experience and consistent inclusion outcomes.